 Repeated words of encouragement [that the truth will ultimately prevail] drives home the need to be brave in the face of defamation and danger.
 And it emphasizes the need to have confidence that whatever is concealed shall, in due time, be exposed.
 Also, that the mysteries of Christ, which were taught to them in strict privacy, will be dispensed freely, using even the rooftops as pulpit podiums.

 “28 And fear not them which kill the body, but are not able to kill the soul: but rather fear him which is able to destroy both soul and body in hell.”

 An understanding of whom not to fear and the limits to what man can do are spelled out here.
-And, although in the Bible (on occasions) the whole person is described as a “soul” it is clear here when Jesus said do not be afraid of them that can kill the body but cannot kill the soul, that he intended for the Apostles to understand “soul” to mean an immaterial aspect of themselves that only God himself could harm.23 They were not, therefore, to stand in any fear of martyrdom.
+And, although in the Bible (on occasions) the whole person is described as a “soul” it is clear here when Jesus said do not be afraid of them that can kill the body but cannot kill the soul, that he intended for the Apostles to understand “soul” to mean an invisible aspect of themselves that only God himself could harm or destroy.23 They were not, therefore, to stand in any fear of martyrdom.